solo-io/gloo/docs/content/installation/gateway/development/docker-compose-file/_index.md

 ---
-title: Run Gloo Gateway Locally
+title: Run Gloo Edge Locally
 menuTitle: Local Files
 weight: 20
-description: How to run Gloo Locally using Docker-Compose
+description: How to run Gloo Edge Locally using Docker-Compose
 ---

-While Gloo is typically run on Kubernetes, it doesn't need to be!
-You can run Gloo on your local machine using Docker Compose.
+While Gloo Edge is typically run on Kubernetes, it doesn't need to be!
+You can run Gloo Edge on your local machine using Docker Compose.

 Kubernetes provides APIs for config storage ([CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)), credential storage ([Secrets](https://kubernetes.io/docs/concepts/configuration/secret/)), and service discovery ([Services](https://kubernetes.io/docs/concepts/services-networking/service/)).
-These APIs need to be substituted with another option when Gloo is not running on Kubernetes.
+These APIs need to be substituted with another option when Gloo Edge is not running on Kubernetes.

-Fortunately, Gloo provides alternate mechanisms for configuration, credential storage, and service discovery that do not require Kubernetes, including the use of local `.yaml` files, [HashiCorp Consul Key-Value storage](https://www.consul.io/api/kv.html) and [HashiCorp Vault Key-Value storage](https://www.vaultproject.io/docs/secrets/kv/kv-v2.html).
+Fortunately, Gloo Edge provides alternate mechanisms for configuration, credential storage, and service discovery that do not require Kubernetes, including the use of local `.yaml` files, [HashiCorp Consul Key-Value storage](https://www.consul.io/api/kv.html) and [HashiCorp Vault Key-Value storage](https://www.vaultproject.io/docs/secrets/kv/kv-v2.html).

-This tutorial provides a basic installation flow for running Gloo with Docker Compose, using the local filesystem of the containers to store configuration and credentials data.
+This tutorial provides a basic installation flow for running Gloo Edge with Docker Compose, using the local filesystem of the containers to store configuration and credentials data.
 (A similar tutorial using Consul and Vault instead of the local filesystem can be found [here]({{< versioned_link_path fromRoot="/installation/gateway/development/docker-compose-consul/" >}}).)

 First we will copy the necessary files from the [Solo.io GitHub](https://github.com/solo-io/gloo) repository.

-Then we will use `docker-compose` to create the containers for Gloo and the Pet Store application.
+Then we will use `docker-compose` to create the containers for Gloo Edge and the Pet Store application.

-Once the containers are up and running, we will examine the *Upstream* YAML file for the Pet Store application and the *Virtual Service* YAML file used by Gloo to route requests from the Gloo Gateway to the Pet Store application.
+Once the containers are up and running, we will examine the *Upstream* YAML file for the Pet Store application and the *Virtual Service* YAML file used by Gloo Edge to route requests from the Gateway to the Pet Store application.

 Finally, we will use curl to validate the routing rule on the *Virtual Service* is working.

 {{% notice note %}}
 The deployment steps in this tutorial are for demonstration and learning on a local machine.
-If you are interested in running a production deployment of Gloo using flat files, you will likely want to change the deployment architecture from how it is described in this guide.
+If you are interested in running a production deployment of Gloo Edge using flat files, you will likely want to change the deployment architecture from how it is described in this guide.
 If you are an enterprise customer, please contact us for assistance!
 {{% /notice %}}